yaricom/goNEAT/README.md

 belongs to 17 species in average) and within 30 generations for population of 150 organisms.

 It's interesting to note that for population with 1000 organisms the winning solution often found in the null generation, i.e. within initial random population.
-Thus the next experiment with double pole-balancing setup seems more interesting for performance testing.
+Thus, the next experiment with double pole-balancing setup seems more interesting for performance testing.

 In both single pole-balancing configurations described above the optimal winner organism has number of nodes and genes - 7 and 10 correspondingly.